Turbojugend: History

-Turbonegro guitarist Euroboy explained the club's origin: "We thought about how Kiss had the Kiss Army so we thought that Turbonegro should have our own Navy.
+The fan club was originally designed as a joke in 1995 to include on Turbonegro's album sleeves, as guitarist Euroboy explained in a 2007: "We thought about how Kiss had the Kiss Army so we thought that Turbonegro should have our own Navy.
 It started as a joke in Happy-Tom's apartment in 1995.
-We put his address on the album sleeves and it was all just for laughs.
-The Jugend blossomed into something way bigger than we ever expected."
-When you sent in a letter/application you would receive a diploma to prove that you were a member of Turbojugend.
+We put his address on the album sleeves and it was all just for laughs."